 When asked about her experiences in the neighborhood, Ms. Eliacin said she is too exhausted to speak about the issues after years of being ignored, and she asked her son to speak on her behalf.
 “She resigned herself,” said Mr. Eliacin.
 “She’s been trying for so long and no one has ever done anything.
 It’s like talking to the wind.”

-Ms. Williams said she hopes one day she can spend the summer sitting outside without getting a sinus infection or intense headaches.
-She said she is not surprised that the environmental injustices she and her neighbors face are concentrated in this area.
-The neighborhood has historically housed many people of color and low-income families and has not received much attention from the City, she said.
+Williams hopes that one day, can spend the summer sitting outside without getting a sinus infection or intense headaches, she said.
+She is not surprised that the environmental injustices she and her neighbors face are concentrated in this area, she added.
+The neighborhood has historically housed many people of color and low-income families and has not received much attention from the City, she explained.
 “This area has really been abused and neglected,” she said.

 An Ominous Reminder of the 1973 Rust-Oleum Fire